infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Probable Wordlists** sorted by probability originally created for password generation and testing. https://github.com/berzerk0/Probable-Wordlists
 * **Nmap** is used to discover hosts and services on a computer network, thus building a "map" of the network. https://github.com/nmap/nmap
 * **typofinder** a finder of domain typos showing country of IP address. https://github.com/nccgroup/typofinder
+* **skiptracer** OSINT scraping framework, utilizes some basic python webscraping (BeautifulSoup) of PII paywall sites to compile passive information on a target on a ramen noodle budget. https://github.com/xillwillx/skiptracer

 ## Weaponization
 * **Composite Moniker** Proof of Concept exploit for CVE-2017-8570. https://github.com/rxwx/CVE-2017-8570